 - 1 large tomato, peeled, seeded and diced

-- 2 tablespoons fresh cilantro, finely chopped (see notes)
+- 2 tablespoons fresh cilantro, chives or basil, finely chopped

 - Dash of hot sauce

 - Position a rack 2 to 3 inches from the broiler and preheat for 7 to 10 minutes.
 Line a broiler pan with aluminum foil and coat with nonstick spray.

 - Arrange the catfish fillets in a single layer on the prepared pan.
 Brush with a small amount of olive oil and season lightly with the coriander, garlic powder, salt and pepper.
 Set aside while you prepare the salsa.

 - Cut the kernels from the corn and transfer to a mixing bowl.
 Add the tomatoes, scallions and cilantro and combine well.
 Season to taste with salt, pepper and a dash of hot sauce and set aside.

 - Broil the catfish fillets for 4 to 6 minutes, or until the fish flakes easily with a fork.